Badsworth/pfml_scripts/api/massgov/pfml/user_import/README.md

 3. Launch the task locally with `./bin/run-ecs-task/run-task.sh test bulk-user-import firstname.lastname bulk-user-import "s3://massgov-pfml-test-bulk-user-import/source.csv"`
 4. Reset the password for your user and you can log in: https://paidleave-test.mass.gov/forgot-password/

-Note that this will create verification codes in the database for the appropriate environment

 ## Workflow Diagram for Task